 These are words spoken by Nicole Arbour, a Youtuber with over 220,000 subscribers, on her six-minute rant entitled “Dear Fat People,” which includes the claims that fat shaming doesn’t exist and jokes that Crisco comes out of obese people’s pores.

-The once-popular, non-infamous comedian received an avalanche of criticism for the video, and rightly so.
+The once-popular, now-infamous comedian received an avalanche of criticism for the video, and rightly so.

 However, amidst her mocking tirade, Nicole Arbour did make one relevant point, something that we’re all aware of yet still discuss very nervously: obesity is an issue.

-According to CNN, “More than 2 billion people — or almost 30% of the global population — are currently considered overweight or obese, and the problem is expected to get worse.”
+According to CNN, “More than 2 billion people — or almost 30 percent of the global population–are currently considered overweight or obese, and the problem is expected to get worse.”